-In most cases, field conversion of POWELL VALVES can be completed without removing the valve from service.
+Field conversion of POWELL VALVES can be completed without removing the valve from service.
 Only the handwheel and several bolts and nuts are removed.
-The actuator mounts quickly and easily as the adaptor does not require re-drilling or tapping of the yoke.
+The actuator mounts quickly and easily as the adaptor does not require redrilling or tapping of the yoke.

-Adapto Gear Actuator for Outside Screw and Anti-Friction Bearing Yoke Valves
+Adapto Gear Actuator for Adapto Gear Outside Screw and Anti- Outside Screw Friction Bearing Yoke Valves Yoke Valves